containers/bootc/docs/install.md

 is `/usr/lib/modules/$kver/vmlinuz`, and the initramfs should be in `initramfs.img` in that directory.

-The `bootc install` and `boot install-to-filesystem` commands bridge the two worlds of a standard, runnable OCI image and a bootable system by running tooling logic embedded in the container image to create the filesystem and bootloader setup dynamically.
+The `bootc install` command bridges the two worlds of a standard, runnable OCI image and a bootable system by running tooling logic embedded in the container image to create the filesystem and bootloader setup dynamically.
 This requires running the container via `--privileged`; it uses the running Linux kernel on the host to write the file content from the running container image; not the kernel inside the container.

+There are two sub-commands: `bootc install to-disk` and `boot install to-filesystem`.

 However, nothing *else* (external) is required to perform a basic installation to disk.
 (The one exception to host requirements today is that the host must